- This event has passed.

 Exponential is a month-long January festival dedicated to New York City-based emerging artists working in experimental performance.
 The participants in this multi-artist, multi-venue festival are committed to ecstatic creativity in the face of commercialism.
 Exponential is driven by inclusiveness and a diversity of artists, forms, and ideas coupled with utopian resource-sharing, mentoring and the championing of risky, rigorous work in eclectic fields. theexponentialfestival.org

 Barnett Cohen (he/they) shapeshifts between poet, performance maker, painter, and political activist.
 Born in South Africa, Cohen grew up in Georgia, and now lives between Los Angeles and New York.
 Throughout his anti-disciplinary practice, Cohen proposes a kaleidoscopic queer surrealism.
 He accumulates language and symbols and disorganizes them into alternative logics within his work, materializing shape and sound into absurdist and anarchic non-sense.
-He has presented work at The Institute of Contemporary Art, JOAN, REDCAT, LAXART, Pieter, 356 Mission, Mast on Fig, Human Resources, The Box (all in Los Angeles) JDJ, The International Center of Photography, The Center For Performance Research (all in New York), City Limits (Oakland), and The Onassis Foundation (Athens, Greece) In 2021, Open Space/SFMOMA published a collection of his poems alongside those of artist Simone Forti.
-He has been in-residence at SVA, Skowhegan, MacDowell, NARS, and will be attending Rupert in Lithuania in 2023.
-He was recently nominated for the Rema Hort Mann Emerging Artist Grant.
+He has presented work at REDCAT, JOAN, LAXART, 356 Mission, Human Resources, The Box, Institute of Contemporary Art, and LACMA (forthcoming) in Los Angeles, and JDJ, The International Center of Photography, The Center For Performance (forthcoming) in New York.
+In 2021, Open Space/SFMOMA published a collection of his poems alongside those of artist Simone Forti.
+He has been in-residence at Skowhegan, MacDowell, and NARS, and was recently nominated for the Rema Hort Mann Emerging Artist Grant.
 In 2017, Cohen founded the Mutual Aid Immigration Network (MAIN), a trilingual free assistance hotline for people detained in immigration detention centers across the United States.
 MAIN connects people who call with bond funds and legal services that can accelerate their freedom from incarceration.

 Lena Engelstein is a Brooklyn based choreographer and performer.
 In the last year, she has co-created and performed a series of duets–the first with LA-based performance artist Magda San Millan; the second with dancer Jo Warren.
 She has collaborated with and performed in work by director Lisa Fagan since 2017, and is currently the assistant choreographer/performer in the interdisciplinary performance collective CHILD, headed by Fagan.
 Other performance credits include: Third Rail Company’s Bessie award winning immersive theater show Then She Fell (company member, 2019-2020), Brendan Drake (company member, 2017-2020), Falcon Dance (company member, 2018-present).
 Engelstein has performed on stages across New York City, including: New York Live Arts, Judson Memorial Church, Target Margin Theater, Danspace Project, PS 122, Center for Performance Research, HERE Arts, Gibney, The Brick, Vital Joint and Triskelion.
 She has taught dance and choreography at SUNY Brockport, Bard College, and The Field Center.
 Lena holds a B.A. in Mathematics and a minor in Dance from Colorado College.
 IG: lenaengelstein

 Briana Archer (she/her) is an actor, singer, dancer based in Brooklyn, NY.
-She received her BFA in Drama from NYU Tisch, studying at the Experimental Theatre Wing and abroad at the International Theatre Workshop in Amsterdam.
-She has performed at The Public Theater’s Under the Radar Festival, BAM Harvey, Paradise Factory, The Brick, Red Cloud Opera House, and the Lenfest Center for the Arts, among others.
-She sings for Brooklyn-based band Daisy the Great.
+She received her BFA in Drama from NYU Tisch, studying at the Experimental Theatre Wing, and abroad at the International Theatre Workshop in Amsterdam.
 For more information visit www.brianaarcher.com or find her @briearcher.